Crime vs. Misdemeanor in Spain: Classification Guide 2026

 - Record: Cancelled after 5-10 years.

-The Trial for Minor Offenses
+The Trial for Minor Offences

 This is the replacement for the former "misdemeanor trial" (juicio de faltas).
 Key features: